-- (a) Explain the change in retention time for each compound. - (b) Prepare a single graph showing the retention time versus pH for each compound.
+- (a) Explain the change in each compound's retention time. - (b) Prepare a single graph that shows retention time versus pH for each compound.
 Using your plot, identify a pH level that will yield an acceptable separation. - 22.
-The composition of a multivitamin tablet is conveniently determined using an HPLC with a diode array UV/Vis detector.
-A 5-μL standard sample containing 170 ppm vitamin C, 130 ppm niacin, 120 ppm niacinamide, 150 ppm pyridoxine, 60 ppm thiamine, 15 ppm folic acid, and 10 ppm riboflavin is injected into the HPLC, giving signals (in arbitrary units) of, respectively, 0.22, 1.35, 0.90, 1.37, 0.82, 0.36, and 0.29.
-The multivitamin tablet is prepared for analysis by grinding into a powder and transferring to a 125-mL Erlenmeyer flask containing 10 mL of 1% v/v NH3 in dimethyl sulfoxide.
+The composition of a multivitamin tablet is determined using an HPLC with a diode array UV/Vis detector.
+A 5-μL standard sample that contains 170 ppm vitamin C, 130 ppm niacin, 120 ppm niacinamide, 150 ppm pyridoxine, 60 ppm thiamine, 15 ppm folic acid, and 10 ppm riboflavin is injected into the HPLC, giving signals (in arbitrary units) of, respectively, 0.22, 1.35, 0.90, 1.37, 0.82, 0.36, and 0.29.
+The multivitamin tablet is prepared for analysis by grinding into a powder and transferring to a 125-mL Erlenmeyer flask that contains 10 mL of 1% v/v NH3 in dimethyl sulfoxide.
 After sonicating in an ultrasonic bath for 2 min, 90 mL of 2% acetic acid is added and the mixture is stirred for 1 min and sonicated at 40 °C for 5 min.
-The extract is then filtered through a 0.45- μ m membrane filter.
-Injection of a 5- μ L sample into the HPLC gives signals of 0.87 for vitamin C, 0.00 for niacin, 1.40 for niacinamide, 0.22 for pyridoxine, 0.19 for thiamine, 0.11 for folic acid, and 0.44 for riboflavin.
+The extract is then filtered through a 0.45-μm membrane filter.
+Injection of a 5-μL sample into the HPLC gives signals of 0.87 for vitamin C, 0.00 for niacin, 1.40 for niacinamide, 0.22 for pyridoxine, 0.19 for thiamine, 0.11 for folic acid, and 0.44 for riboflavin.
 Report the milligrams of each vitamin present in the tablet. - 23.
 The amount of caffeine in an analgesic tablet was determined by HPLC using a normal calibration curve.
-Standard solutions of caffeine were prepared and analyzed using a 10-μL fixed-volume injection loop.
+Standard solutions of caffeine were prepared and analyzed using a 10- μ L fixed-volume injection loop.
 Results for the standards are summarized in the following table.

 concentration (ppm) signal (arb. units)

 50.0 8354

 100.0 16925

-150.0 25218
+150.0 25 218

-200.0 33584
+200.0 33 584

 250.0 42002

-The sample was prepared by placing a single analgesic tablet in a small beaker and adding 10 mL of methanol.
-After allowing the sample to dissolve, the contents of the beaker, including the insoluble binder, were quantitatively transferred to a 25-mL volumetric flask and diluted to volume with methanol.
-The sample was then filtered, and a 1.00-mL aliquot was transferred to a 10-mL volumetric flask and diluted to volume with methanol.
-When analyzed by HPLC, the signal for caffeine was found to be 21 469.
+The sample is prepared by placing a single analgesic tablet in a small beaker and adding 10 mL of methanol.
+After allowing the sample to dissolve, the contents of the beaker, including the insoluble binder, are quantitatively transferred to a 25-mL volumetric flask and diluted to volume with methanol.
+The sample is then filtered, and a 1.00-mL aliquot transferred to a 10-mL volumetric flask and diluted to volume with methanol.
+When analyzed by HPLC, the signal for caffeine is found to be 21 469.
 Report the milligrams of caffeine in the analgesic tablet.

-24. Kagel and Farwell report a reversed-phase HPLC method for determining the concentration of acetylsalicylic acid (ASA) and caffeine (CAF) in analgesic tablets using salicylic acid (SA) as an internal standard.23 A series of standards was prepared by adding known amounts of acetylsalicylic acid and caffeine to 250-mL Erlenmeyer flasks and adding 100 mL of methanol.
+24. Kagel and Farwell report a reversed-phase HPLC method for determining the concentration of acetylsalicylic acid (ASA) and caffeine (CAF) in analgesic tablets using salicylic acid (SA) as an internal standard.
+A series of standards was prepared by adding known amounts of acetylsalicylic acid and caffeine to 250-mL Erlenmeyer flasks and adding 100 mL of methanol.
 A 10.00-mL aliquot of a standard solution of salicylic acid was then added to each.
-The following results are obtained for a typical set of standard solutions.
+The following results were obtained for a typical set of standard solutions.